Rowlands Castle Grand Circular walk

 - In 400m you come to a wide intersection.
 Follow the Sussex Border Path sign onto a grassy path straight ahead.

 - In 700m cross a road, go straight ahead and over a footbridge hidden in the bushes ahead of you across the railway tracks.

-- On the other side of the railway track turn left along the road for 10m and then turn off the road towards the right going steep uphill.
+- On the other side of the railway track turn left along the road for 10m and then turn right off the road going steep uphill.

 - Go through gates in 300m, another 650m and in a further 350m go through a gate through a hedge.
 Note St Hubert's church from the 11th century down in the valley on your left the only remnant of the village of Idsworth.

 - In 210m cross a path at a footpath sign.

 - At the George Inn turn right along the road for 100m and then turn right uphill towards White Hill.

 - In 350m leave the road following the footpath sign towards the left.
 There is a gate in 50m.

 - In 850m go through a gate and in further 50m turn right where the car wide track forks.

 - In 170m where the road veers right turn left through houses on a public foot path.

-- In 200m step out onto a road.
-Continue in the same direction and the follow the road as it veers right.
+- In 230m step out onto a road.
+Continue in the same direction towards the bus stop and then follow the road as it veers right.

 - In 300m turn left downhill and in another 100m turn left towards the station.
-The various tea options can be found by ignoring the left turn to the station and continuing on to the centre of Rowlands Castle.
+The various tea options can be found by ignoring the left turn towards the station and continuing on into the centre of Rowlands Castle.

 Finish in Petersfield